-Accessory devices, such as remote and LED annunciators, and a relay expander (RLY-5), are connected to the main control panel utilizing the four-wire P-Link bus for power and communication.
-This panel supports a maximum of 64 P-Link devices, which can be connected using a Class B or Class A wiring style (examples are provided throughout this topic).
+Accessory devices, such as remote or LED annunciators, the SLC expander (SLCE-127), and the relay expansion board (RLY-5), are connected to the main control panel utilizing the four-wire P-Link bus for power and communication.
+This panel supports 64 P-Link devices, which can be connected using a Class B or Class A wiring style (examples are provided throughout this topic).

-Note: If you have chosen to install an optional PSN-1000/PSN-1000(E) power expansion board, refer to Section 6: PSN-1000/PSN-1000(E) - Installing, Operating & Programming, for instructions on installing this appliance.
+Note: If you have chosen to install an optional PSN-1000/PSN-1000(E), power expansion board, refer to Section 6: PSN-1000/PSN-1000(E) - Installing, Operating & Programming, for instructions on installing this appliance.